rafaelgandi/buildless-stack/README.md

 # Finding packages
 Since I don't use a bundler in this stack I need a way to consume npm packages in the browser directly.
 The service that I found useful for this is [jsdelivr.com](https://www.jsdelivr.com/).
 I just search for the npm package name in the service and it will generate a cdn link I can use to reference directly or save it as a local file.
 Make sure to choose the ESM version.
+You can also use [this tool](https://espkg.vercel.app/) in generating es modules for the browser.

 # VSCode Extensions
 Make sure to install the official [lit-html extension](https://marketplace.visualstudio.com/items?itemName=bierner.lit-html) and the [styled-component extension](https://marketplace.visualstudio.com/items?itemName=styled-components.vscode-styled-components) for proper syntax highlighting.